Encantaria: Encantaria in Maranhao

-Witchcraft
+Pajelança

-In Maranhão, since the mid-19th century, the term Pajelança (or Cura, not to be confused with caboclo pajelança) has been used to describe a medical-religious system, with rituals performed by Black religious specialists aimed at "healing spells," in which people worship and enter into trances primarily with non-African entities—nobles, such as King Sebastian, princesses, caboclos, and others, sometimes enchanted into animals (birds, fish, reptiles, and mammals).
+In Maranhão, since the mid-19th century, the term Pajelança (or Cura, not to be confused with caboclo pajelança) has been used to describe a medical-religious system, with rituals performed by Black religious specialists aimed at "healing spells," in which people worship and enter into trances primarily with non-African entities—nobles, such as King Sebastião, princesses, caboclos, and others, sometimes enchanted into animals (birds, fish, reptiles, and mammals).
 In the Maranhão context, although Cura (Black or terreiro pajelança) is often associated with Indigenous culture, it is closer to the Tambor de Mina.

-In the 19th century, with medicine still underdeveloped, shamans were sought out by the population because they knew home remedies, as well as how to cure illnesses and break spells.
-With the organization of medical services, shamanism was combated by the government.
-The case of Amélia Rosa, a freed Black woman who was called the "queen of shamanism," became notorious.
-The first Black shaman to have her name widely publicized was arrested in 1876 while performing rituals in her home and sentenced to 10 years in prison after being prosecuted for abusing a slave who claimed to have sought her out due to health problems.
+In the 19th century, with medicine still underdeveloped, pajés were sought out by the population because they knew home remedies, as well as how to cure illnesses and break spells.
+With the organization of medical services, pajelança was combated by the government.
+The case of Amélia Rosa, a freed Black woman who was called the "queen of pajelança," became notorious.
+The first Black pajé to have her name widely publicized was arrested in 1876 while performing rituals in her home and sentenced to 10 years in prison after being prosecuted for abusing a slave who claimed to have sought her out due to health problems.